5 actionable ways to stress less

 - Put one hand on your belly underneath your rib cage, and one hand on your chest.

-- Breathe in through your nose, allow your belly to expand and push your hand out.
-Don’t allow your chest to move during this breath.
+- Breathe in through your nose, allow your belly to expand, and push your hand out.
+Focus on only your belly moving or try to move only your belly (and not your chest) during this breath.

 - Exhale through pursed lips—use the hand on your belly to push the rest of the air out.